Saturday, 21 April 2012

 "Why?"

-"I've always considered you one of those happy-go-lucky people who have everything handed to them without ever having to ask for it.”
+"I've always considered you one of those happy-go-lucky people who have everything handed to them without ever having to ask or struggle for it.”

 “Really?” and his astonishment seemed genuine.